Australian Workplace Culture: Astounding Facts You Must Know

 Moreover, professional executives in Australia are heard to swear in meetings.
 It often shocks people from other cultures the most.
 However, Australians use swearing to express their anger with formal rules and powers that are higher up.

-Therefore, if you are new, slang is the best language to learn to get better at the workplace.
+Therefore, if you are new, slang is the best language to learn to improve at the workplace.

 In Australia, casual talk is expected during lunch meetings.
 Silence can be considered rude!
 In Australia, work lunches are not just about eating.
 The conversation is used to make business connections, expand the network and get a leg up on the competition!

-Given the hard work, Australians also get to spend a lot of time away from work.
-As a rule, Australians are entitled to 20 days of annual leave per year on top of about 12 public holidays where they don't have to work.
+Given the hard work, Australians also spend much time away from work.
+As a rule, Australians are entitled to 20 days of annual leave per year on top of 12 public holidays where they don’t have to work.

-Americans see this aspect in the Australian workplace culture as shocking, and Brits aren't so impressed because they get 25 days of leave per year.
+Americans see this aspect of the Australian workplace culture as shocking, and Brits aren’t so impressed because they get 25 days of leave per year.

 Foreigners, such as international students working in Australia, might notice that Australians put a premium on punctuality.
 Punctuality is an essential business etiquette in Australia.
 It contrasts with their general pro-social attitude, but it’s also a valuable trait at work.
 Since there’s so much work to do each day, time management is paramount.

 Compared to other countries, the work culture in Australia is less hierarchical.
-It means the hierarchy and leadership styles in Australian workplace are at the same level.
+It means the hierarchy and leadership styles in the Australian workplace are at the same level.
 Employees in most offices are treated equally and have more of an emphasis on teams.
-Such Australian values lead to a less competitive workplace environment, as well as wide-ranging work colleagues.
+Such Australian values lead to a less competitive workplace environment and wide-ranging work colleagues.

 The lack of hierarchy in the office environment means many Australians are more willing to speak their mind than they would be elsewhere.
-They do not fear repercussions from their superiors and choose to voice their opinion, which results in an open dialogue that is both simple and honest.
+They do not fear repercussions from their superiors and choose to voice their opinion, resulting in an open, simple, honest, open dialogue.

 Australians take a lot of coffee breaks to chat with co-workers.
 It’s become such an essential part of Australian workplaces.
 People discuss business over coffee just as much as lunch.